-A waiver of some of the studies normally required for an undergraduate degree, granted to a student on the basis of prior study or experience (often as indicated by the student's performance on special examinations).
+A waiver of some of the studies normally required for an undergraduate degree, granted to a student based on prior study or experience (often as indicated by the student's performance on special examinations).

 ALUMNA, ALUMNUS

 A woman (alumna) or man (alumnus) who has attended or graduated from a school, college, or university.
 (Plural forms: alumnae for women, alumni for men or both men and women together)